Ragdoll Cat Personality – What Traits & Temperament Describe Your Cat?

 Tips and Tricks for Grooming Ragdoll Cats

-This breed of cat is ideal for busy households because they have independent personalities, do not require constant attention or a very long play schedule.
-They actually enjoy spending time lounging on the couch or a cat bed, which is the perfect way to spend the day while the family is away.
-Ragdolls are also an amazing choice for families with dogs.
-It is probably the best breed to have if you want to maintain a good relationship between a cat and dog within the same household.
-This is yet another one of the amazing traits that sets this breed apart from other crowd-favorites such as British Shorthairs, American Shorthairs or the Manx calico cats.
+Ragdolls are also a fantastic choice for families with dogs.
+It is the best breed to have if you want to maintain a good relationship between a cat and dog within the same household.
+This fantastic trait sets this breed apart from other crowd-favorites such as British Shorthairs, American Shorthairs, or the Manx calico cats.

 The Ragdoll Myth

-What we have described in the section above represents the outline of the Ragdoll cat personality.
-This information has been corroborated by Ragdoll cat owners, thus generating a frenzy among cat fanciers.
-Considering this breed’s seductive good looks, the heartwarming story around its docile behavior, and the key comparison to a ragdoll has made this breed a legend.
-While this has brought many advantages for the development of Ragdolls, it has also led to some very unfortunate situations.
-Countless families have purchased the classic bicolor Ragdoll expecting to have a an actual living doll in the house.
-But Ragdolls are not toys and having a litter box, cat food and a water bowl is certainly not enough to ensure proper pet care for this breed.
+While this has brought many advantages for the development of Ragdolls, it has also led to some unfortunate situations.
+Countless families have purchased the classic bicolor Ragdoll, expecting an actual living doll in the house.
+But Ragdolls are not toys, and more than having a litter box, cat food, and a water bowl is undoubtedly needed to ensure proper pet care for this breed.

-Floppycats Vet Interviews
+Floppycats Vet Interviews book

-When they found out that docile had a limit and that cats come with a wide range of needs, a lot of these families that were fascinated with the Ragdoll stereotype then decided to rehouse their cats or they simply abandoned them.
-Resorting to such methods is extremely unfortunate, which is why people have to know that there is so much more to Ragdolls than the myth created around this breed.
-Most individuals will display the characteristics we have listed, but these will be present in certain proportions.
-While some Ragdolls are floppy and docile, they are rather vocal or not particularly affectionate.
-Others are affectionate, but they keep their meowing to a minimum, or endless combinations of the possible traits.
+When they found out that docile had a limit and cats come with a wide range of needs, many of these families fascinated with the Ragdoll stereotype decided to rehouse their cats or abandon them.
+Resorting to such methods is extremely unfortunate, so people have to know that there is so much more to Ragdolls than the myth created around this breed.

 When getting a Ragdoll cat, even from a reputable breeder, there is no guarantee that the cat will live up to the myth.
 Furthermore, we strongly advise people looking to get cats to do extensive research before making this step.
-Aside from having long silky fur, blue eyes, and a wonderful personality, Ragdolls are a big long-term responsibility and only those who are ready for it should make the step.
+Aside from having long silky fur, blue eyes, and a wonderful personality, Ragdolls are a significant long-term responsibility, and only those who are ready for it should make the step.

 The Development of the Cat’s Personality

-• the kitten’s state of health
+• The kitten’s state of health

-• the relationship between the kitten and its mother
+• The relationship between the kitten and its mother

-• the relationship between the kitten and its siblings
+• The relationship between the kitten and its siblings

-• the relationship between the kitten and its master(s)
+• The relationship between the kitten and its master(s)

-• the environment that the kitten grows up in
+• The environment that the kitten grows up in

-Out of the five factors mentioned above, the last two will influence the cat’s personality the most.
-With Ragdolls, the relationship with the master(s) is even more important than it is for other breeds due to their attachment to humans.
-How the masters welcome the kitten, the amount of time they spend with it, if they talk to it and engage in a meaningful connection, and most of all, the amount of affection they show it will build the character of the adult cat.
-However, it does depend entirely on the masters to offer the kitten a good start.
-There are certain traumatic events that can influence the kitten’s progress, such as the moment when it is separated from its mother and siblings or any diseases it may suffer from in this period.
-Then, how the cat reacts to all of these events, changes, and processes will shape the personality it will have as an adult.
-This is where individuality comes in and makes the individual unique.
+The last two of the five factors mentioned above will influence the cat’s personality the most.
+With Ragdolls, the relationship with the master(s) is even more critical than it is for other breeds due to their attachment to humans.
+How the masters welcome the kitten, the amount of time they spend with it if they talk to it and engage in a meaningful connection, and most of all, the amount of affection they show will build the character of the adult cat.

 Ragdoll Cat Personality – Our Readers’ Stories

-Up to this point, we have pointed out how the personality patterns of the Ragdoll breed makes these cats some of the most popular in the entire world.
+Up to this point, we have pointed out how the personality patterns of the Ragdoll breed make these cats some of the most popular in the world.
 The traits described in the breed characteristics should be interpreted as an outline of what the individual will be like.
 As such, when getting a Ragdoll cat, there are certain personality traits that you can expect it to have, but these are not guaranteed to be present.
-To see how similar or different Ragdoll cats can be to the breed standard, I decided to ask our readers to tell us about their cats’ personalities.
-Many of them answered us and told us about their Ragdoll cats.
-Here are some of the ideas we gathered:

 • A lot of the Raggies are independent, playful, and quite active.
 They can entertain themselves by playing around the house.

 A vital aspect we’ve noticed about the Ragdoll cats in our readers’ comments is the impressive diversity between individuals of the same breed.
 Each of these cats had its very own pattern in terms of personality.
 But the most important thing we’ve noticed is the great affection with which our readers described their cats.
-Each and every comment was filled with immense warmth.
-This shows that no matter how active, talkative, floppy, or clingy your Ragdoll cat may be, you are inevitably going to fall in love with it!

 Similar Posts

-17 Comments
+21 Comments

 Hello Jenny